Hjalmar Peterson

-Hjalmar Peterson was a singer and comedian from Sweden, who achieved great popularity during the 1910s and 1920s.
+Hjalmar Peterson (7 February 1886 – 24 June 1960) was a singer and comedian from Sweden, who achieved great popularity during the 1910s and 1920s.
 His stage name was Olle i Skratthult (Olle from Laughtersville).

 Life

 Career

-Hjalmar Peterson was born in Munkfors, Värmland on February 7, 1886.
-After coming to the United States in 1906 and living in Willmar, Minnesota for many years, he eventually settled in Minneapolis.
+Hjalmar Peterson was born in Munkfors, Värmland.
+After emigrating to the United States in 1906 and living in Willmar, Minnesota, for many years, he eventually settled in Minneapolis.
 At first Peterson worked as a bricklayer in the new country, but before long he embarked on a career as a professional entertainer.
 In that role he returned to Sweden in 1909 and during a six-month tour gathered the songs, stories and jokes he would later use on stage in America.

 Back in America Peterson adopted the persona of Olle i Skratthult and began performing on the Scandinavian-language vaudeville circuit.
 Olle was a bondkomiker (peasant comic), and he dressed the part with a blacked-out tooth and straw-colored wig.
 By 1916 he had a touring group, and the following year he married the company's leading lady, Olga Lindgren.

 Olle i Skratthult was a full-time entertainer for most of his adult life and for many years was the most famous performer in Scandinavian vaudeville.
 During the 1920s he toured the country with a large band and was enthusiastically greeted by both ethnic and mainstream audiences.
 His touring company also had several actors.
 An evening's entertainment often began with a short play and ended with a public dance.
 Olle was generally not in the featured work but appeared between acts in olios, during which he told far-fetched stories and sang diverting songs.
 A full-length theatrical evening was rare unless it was F. A. Dahlgren's musical drama Värmlänningarna (The people of Värmland).